Kp-herald/FUTURE_DS_01/README.md

 ---

 ## 📈 Business Impact
-The analysis demonstrates how Power BI can transform raw transactional data into actionable business intelligence by:
+The analysis demonstrates how raw transactional data can be cleaned and structured to drive business intelligence by:
+* Cleaning, reconciling, and structuring transactional records in Excel
 * Identifying revenue and profit trends[cite: 3]
 * Detecting loss-making product categories[cite: 3]
 * Comparing regional profitability[cite: 3]